DTABH/Flora-ESP8266/README.md

 *Software*
 <ul>
-   <li> Having done everything what to do the program crashes after successful build and upload.
+   <li> Having done everything what to do, the program crashes after successful build and upload.
      Took me several hours and many Serial.println(.. to get closer to the problem. <br>
      It was: ICACHE_RAM_ATTR was no longer supported and simply ignored.
 Bullshit <br>
      So i replaced it as suggested with IRAM_ATTR. also in SPI.h !!! and the program works.
   </li>
   <li>  [[maybe_unused]] in the library of NeoPixelBus_by_Makuna leads to compiler errors.  <br>
-    I don't know how to deactivate this compiler behaviour in Arduino, so i replaced  [[maybe_unused]] in the hole library and the code could be compiled.
+    I don't know how to deactivate this compiler behaviour in Arduino, so i deleted  [[maybe_unused]] in the hole library and the code could be compiled.
   </li>
 </ul>
 # Changes: